For the Fallen: Oceania

 In Australia's Returned and Services Leagues, and in New Zealand's Returned Services Associations, it is read out nightly at 6 p.m., followed by a minute's silence.
 It is also part of the Dawn Service in Australia and New Zealand.
-Like the Menin Gate, the Australian War Memorial incorporates the ode into its Last Post Ceremony, where it is read by a member of the Australian Defence Force and is followed by a minute of silence and a bugler playing the "Last Post".
+Like the Menin Gate, the Australian War Memorial incorporates the ode into its Last Post Ceremony, where it is read by a member of the Australian Defence Force (ADF) and is followed by a minute of silence and a bugler playing the "Last Post".

 Ode of Remembrance

 Typically, the "Ode of Remembrance" is recited in Australia, New Zealand and the Pacific Islands as follows:

+New Zealanders echo the last line "We will remember them" whereas Australians typically respond both the last line and then with "Lest We Forget".

 Canada

 In Canadian remembrance services, a French translation is often used along with or instead of the English ode.

-A quotation appears on the Calgary Soldiers' Memorial.
+A quotation appears on the Calgary Soldiers' Memorial and on the cenotaph in Grandview Park, Vancouver, British Columbia.

 Malaysia

-A memorial in Teluk Intan commemorating the fallen of World War I and II which was installed during the British colonial period includes a few lines from the poem.
+A memorial in Teluk Intan commemorating the fallen of both the First and Second World Wars, which was installed during the colonial period in British-ruled Malaya, includes a few lines from the poem.

 "Lest we forget"

 The line "Lest we forget", taken from Rudyard Kipling's poem "Recessional" (which incidentally has nothing to do with remembering the fallen in war), is often added as if were part of the ode and repeated in response by those listening, especially in Australia.
-Several Boer War memorials are inscribed with the phrase, showing its use pre-World War I. In the United Kingdom, Australia, New Zealand and Singapore, the final line of the ode, "We will remember them", is repeated in response.
+Several Boer War memorials are inscribed with the phrase, showing its use pre-World War I. In the United Kingdom, New Zealand and Singapore, the final line of the ode, "We will remember them", is repeated in response.
+In Australia people respond with "We will remember them" followed by "Lest we forget".
 In Canada, the second stanza of the above extract has become known as the Act of Remembrance, and the final line is also repeated.